 All the commercial flights were transferred to new Istanbul Airport from Ataturk Airport 6th of April 2019.
 Imagine, everything happened in 45 hours.
-And I can’t even finish a blog post in 45 hours!

-There are hundreds of other airline companies flying from Istanbul Airport.
+There are also hundreds of other airline companies flying from Istanbul Airport.
 Istanbul new Airport provides flights for 350 destinations.
 80% of the flights from Istanbul New Airport are operated by Turkish Airlines.